 Both the midterm and final exams will consist of essay questions.
 One week prior to each exam, a formal study guide will be made available to help you prepare.
 The study guides will consist of a list of possible essay questions and several identification terms to include while developing your essay.
-The identification terms will be from the key terms given at the beginning of each lecture.
+The identification terms will be from the terms listed at the top of each lecture outline.
 The exam essay questions will come directly from the study guide.
 You will not have any choice in which essays you answer.
 For the midterm, you will answer two essays.
 For the final, you will answer three essays.
 The final exam will not be cumulative.